Muirfield/bad-plugins/SimpleAuthHelper/README.md

 -------

 * 1.2.0: max-logins
-  * Suggestion from MCPEPIG - kick user out after `max-attempts`.
+  * Suggestion from MCPEPIG
+    - kick user out after `max-attempts`.
+    - Added a chpwd command.
   * Kick user out if not authenticated after `timeout` seconds.
+  * Added resetpwd command for ops
 * 1.1.0: Small update
   * Added `nest-egg`
   * Messages can be configured.